gamesbook/protograf/docs/source/core_shapes.rst

 A Polyline is a series of one or more lines joining two or more points.

-In addition to setting points directly, the Polyline can also be constructed using the *steps* property.
-This define a series of values that represent the **relative** distance from the last point drawn.
+In addition to setting points directly, the Polyline can be constructed using the *steps* property.
+This define a series of values that represent the x- and y-values **relative** to the last point drawn.

+A Polyline can also be constructed using the *snail* property.
+This defines a series of relative distances, plus optional rotational and/or facing directions, that allow a sequence of lines and curves to be drawn.

 The following examples illustrate these properties: